Merger strengthens CannonDesign’s pediatric healthcare expertise, establishes presence in Texas and Ohio

-We are excited to share that Houston-based FKP is set to join CannonDesign.
-The firms signed a memorandum of understanding and are working through the steps to complete a merger.
-This planned merger represents a remarkable fusion of expertise — bringing together our leading design practice with one of the most respected healthcare, science and education design firms in the nation.
+We are excited to share that Houston-based FKP has joined CannonDesign.
+This merger represents a remarkable fusion of expertise — bringing together our leading design practice with one of the most respected healthcare, science and education design firms in the nation.
 Together as one firm, we will leverage our combined 19 office locations and nearly 1,000 employees to better serve our clients as they seek to innovate, transform and prepare for the future.
-Architect magazine profiled the upcoming merger in a story published today.
+Architect magazine profiled the upcoming merger in a recent story.

 (left) Children’s Hospital of Philadelphia Buerger Center for Advanced Pediatric Care (right) Nemours’ A.I.
 DuPont Hospital for Children